htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     defined in terms of seconds and defaults to 86400 (once a day).

 ``WALL_CLOCK_CKPT_INTERVAL`` :index:`WALL_CLOCK_CKPT_INTERVAL`
-    The job queue contains a counter for each job’s “wall clock” run time, i.e., how long each job has executed so far.
+    The job queue contains a counter for each job's “wall clock” run time, i.e., how long each job has executed so far.
 This counter is displayed by *condor_q*.
 The counter is updated when the job is evicted or when the job completes.
 When the *condor_schedd*